 The details of our support services are detailed on our Server Support Packages page.
 There are a number of factors that determine the cost of support, including:

 - Hours of cover.
 You’d reasonably expect 24/7 support to be more expensive than 9-5, Monday to Friday.

 - Whether our standard Terms and Conditions are used: custom terms will increase the cost.

 - Server complexity: a simple web server will cost less to support than a Highly Available Cluster with shared data replicated in real time.

 - Number of servers: the cost will increase with the number of servers.

 - Lock-in: ho w much notice do you need to give?
 Can you only leave on the anniversary of the contract?
 At Tiger Computing, we don’t like lock-ins.
 We want our clients to stay with us because they want to, not because of some contractual obligation.
 Typically, our clients can terminate their agreement with us with 30 days’ notice.
 Occasionally, we will agree a minimum period with a client when that is mutually beneficial, but it’s unusual.

 Expect to pay around £180 – £400 per server, per month.

 The Cost Of Service Provision

-To a large extent, you may not care how much it costs your support company to provide you with support services: you have to pay (or not) the cost they quote you.
-Here at Tiger Computing we like to be transparent in our pricing and costs, so let’s look at our cost basis.
+To a large extent, you may not care how much it costs your support company to provide you with support services.
+Here at Tiger Computing we like to be transparent in our pricing and costs, so let’s look at our cost base.